langchain-ai/langchain/docs/ecosystem/bananadev.md

 ## Installation and Setup

-- Install with `pip3 install banana-dev`
+- Install with `pip install banana-dev`
 - Get an Banana api key and set it as an environment variable (`BANANA_API_KEY`)

 ## Define your Banana Template